suresh-srinivas/Watt-Seer-Blog-Gen-AI-Intensive-Course-Capstone-2025Q1/docs/index.md

 # ⚡ Watt-Seer Capstone Projects

-This Capstone Project is part of the **5-day Gen AI Intensive Course with Google**, which took place from **Monday, March 31 – Friday, April 4, 2025**.
+These Capstone Projects are part of the **5-day Gen AI Intensive Course with Google**, which took place from **Monday, March 31 – Friday, April 4, 2025**.
 Participants collaborated on applying Generative AI to the problem of understanding and optimizing residential energy consumption using real-world and simulated datasets.

 ---